npm/package-audit/README.md

 Results:

 * Total packages analyzed: 66608
-* Packages published since 2014-03-01 (and thus presumed safe): 10177
+* Packages published since 2014-03-01 (and thus probably safe anyway): 10177
-* Packages lacking a git repo: 11282
+* Packages lacking a git repo: 12376
-* Packages with an invalid git repo (failed to clone): 39906
+* Packages with an invalid git repo (failed to clone): 49335
-* Packages with a valid git repo, but missing the release tag: 2889
+* Packages with a valid git repo, but missing the release tag: 2582
-* Vulnerable packages confirmed safe: 1367
+* Packages confirmed matching their git repo: 2887
-* Packages with some change between git and npm: 632
+* Packages with some change between git and npm: 4663 (including those missing a release tag.
+721 otherwise)

-I'm re-running the analytics now to also check packages published since 2014-03-01, but so far it looks like they follow the same pattern.
+Files included in this repo:

+* `results.txt` The analysis of all packages whose last published date is before 2014-03-01.
+* `results-no-tag.txt` The analysis of all packages published before 2014-03-01, who did not have a tagged release in their git repo.
+* `results-with-new.txt` The analysis of all packages that exist now, regardless of their publish date.

 ## Changed Files